 The olive fly returned in September and October, but the installation of monitoring traps in the previous months and the same periodical of the olive samples allowed to limit the fly’s attacks.
 Even the early harvesting, but at the right degree of ripeness (i.e. when the olives are not completely ripened), was an important factor to obtain a high quality oil.
 Harvesting is carried out in a scalar way from the beginning of October and for each variety from the earliest to the later in terms of ripening.
 All these attentions made it possible to limit fly damage to a minimum and to obtain a non-deteriorated fruit and consequently the highest quality of the oils.

 The work on product quality also involves frequent checks in the field during the collection and the adoption of rational behaviours such as not leaving the olives too long on the nets.
 In this way they would heat up and the quality of the oil would be affected.
 Furthermore, whenever possible, two pressing operations are carried out per day, so that the product is processed quickly after harvesting; in any case, the processing of the individual lots does not exceed 24 hours.

 We have already mentioned that we obtained a lot of prices.
 La Maliosa Caletra oil has won the Extra Medal Gold at the XXV International Prize BIOl 2020.
 In the same review, La Maliosa Aurinia 2019 oil has won the Gold Medal.
-Also in La Maliosa Caletra, 2 leaves were assigned in the forthcoming Gambero Rosso Italian Oils Guide.
+Also in La Maliosa Caletra, 2 red leaves were assigned in the Gambero Rosso Italian Oils Guide.